-FACT: Minimize stress and safety concerns with non-slip footing.
+FACT: Minimize stress and safety concerns with non-slip flooring.
 Your chute should be located in an area with good drainage.
-Adding a non-slip footing and updating it periodically will ensure safety. ().
+Adding non-slip flooring and updating it periodically will ensure safety.
+(Tennessee Extension).

 2. Myth: I can't stop cattle from kneeling or pulling backwards.

-FACT: Design features include a brisket bar that will keep cattle standing up, and bars to keep them from pulling back. ().
+FACT: Design features include a brisket bar that will keep cattle standing up, and bars to keep them from pulling back.
+(Arkansas Extension).

 3. Myth: Overhead restrainers aren't needed in a chute.

 FACT: A restrainer located at 60 inches above the chute can keep cattle from rearing up or turning around.
-Adjustable restrainers are available. ().
+Adjustable restrainers are available.
+(Oklahoma Extension).

 4. Myth: Engines in hydraulic chutes can be located on top of the chute.

 FACT: Busted - watch out!
-Placing the engine above your chute can spook cattle and make them.
+Placing the engine above your chute can spook cattle and make them chute shy.